-The CCSJ graduate assistant is a position designed to give graduate students (particularly those individuals pursuing Master’s degrees in Ministry, Theology, or Christian Spirituality, but also with opportunities in Negotiation and Dispute Resolution and other fields) a chance to develop leadership and proficiency in faith/justice ministry as an integral member of the CCSJ team.
+The CCSJ graduate assistant is a position designed to give graduate students (particularly those individuals pursuing Master’s degrees in Ministry, Theology, Christian Spirituality, or Negotiation and Dispute Resolution a chance to develop leadership and proficiency in faith/justice ministry as an integral member of the CCSJ team.
 Past Graduate Assistants have primarily worked with the Service & Justice Trips program, but have also worked with the Weekly Service program, office Communications Team, office Fundraising Team, and Project Homeless Connect Omaha.
 Compensation includes either partial or full tuition depending on the graduate program, stipend, and numerous opportunities for professional development.
 Check out the full position description for more information.

 Past Graduate Assistants